PRCYCoin/DAPSCoin/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the DAPS project, and is not to be confused with overall DAPS Network Protocol consensus changes.
+The following applies to code changes to the DAPS project, and is not to be confused with overall PRCY Network Protocol consensus changes.

-Whether a pull request is merged into DAPS rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into PRCY rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general